temporalio/cli/temporalcli/commandsmd/commands.md

 * `--yes`, `-y` (bool) -
   Don't prompt to confirm.

-### temporal task-queue versioning replace-assignment-rule: Update assignment rule at index
+### temporal task-queue versioning replace-assignment-rule: Update assignment rule at index (Experimental)

 Change an assignment rule for this Task Queue.
 By default, this enforces one unconditional rule (no hint filter or percentage).
 Otherwise, the operation